johnmwangi/Quiz-Board./Readme.md

 Internet connection Offline copy available if you fork and save in your computer as a file

 ## Known Bugs
-No bugs for now, if any arise contact 0702807225.
+No bugs for now, if any arise contact 0702807225 or reach me out on jonesmwas22 on twitter

 ## Language Used
 HTML